julienXX/terminal-notifier/README.markdown

 `-sender ID`

-Specifying this will make it appear as if the notification was send by that application instead, including using its icon.
+Fakes the sender application of the notification.
+This uses the specified application’s icon, and will launch it when the notification is clicked.

 Using this option fakes the sender application, so that the notification system will launch that application when the notification is clicked.
 Because of this